dortania/OpenCore-Post-Install/usb/manual/manual.md

 **Note**: The AppleUSBLegacyRoot entry is an entry that lists all active USB controllers and ports, these are not USB controllers themselves so you can outright ignore them.

 **Note 2**: Keep in mind every motherboard model will have a unique set of port combos, controller types and names.
-So while our example uses PXSX, yours might have have the XHC0 or PTCP name.
+So while our example uses PXSX, yours might have the XHC0 or PTCP name.
 And quite common on older motherboards is that you may only have 1 controller, this is alright so don't stress about having the exact same setup as the example.

 Common names you can check: